Total number of museums: approximately 3000

-Federal Law on RF Museum Fund and Museums in RF (1996)
+- the Federal Law “On Museum Fund of Russian Federation and Museums in Russian Federation” (1996)

-Since 2000, reforms of budget institutions are implemented in Russia.
-In all these years, there were different initiatives and many changes.
-In 2006 the Federal Law on Autonomous Institutions was adopted, and it was supposed that there would be 2 types of institutions: budget and autonomous, and that budget institutions will start to change their status.
-The reform didn't work in practice.
-As a result, we have another legislative initiative, and 3 types of budget institutions are suggested: public/state institution, budget institution of the new type, and autonomous institution.
+In 2006, the Federal Law on Autonomous Institutions was adopted, and it was supposed that there would be two types of institutions: budget and autonomous, and that budget institutions will start to change their status.
+As a result, we got another legislative initiative, and 3 types of budget institutions are suggested: public/state institution, budget institution of the new type, and autonomous institution.

 The other two types are more relevant for museums.

 Budget institution of the new type gets most of its budget from the constitutor, but it also earns a considerable part of it on its own.
 It is not free to decide how to spend the earned money; it has to be settled between the institution and its constitutor.

 Autonomous institution gets far less financial support from the constitutor.
 Only the basic activities are supported, which for museums means preservation of heritage.
 These institutions are free to earn and spend what they earn the way they like.

 The law came into force in 2010.
 Until July 1, 2012 all museums (and cultural institutions) defined their status according to the law.

 There are state (the prevailing type of ownership) and private museums in Russia.
 The state museums are divided into: